AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

             * Demonic Sorcerer's **Demonic Sight** is now **Demonic Senses**
     * Out of Combat Damage rules
         * Added to both Combat (hah) and GM Guidance sections.
-        * Bypasses Grit and simply inflicts Critical Damage immediately.
+        * Bypasses Grit and simply inflicts Wounds immediately.
     * Eulogy is now called Epitaph
         * It's marginally more accurate (we're writing it down) and also just more fun to say IMHO.
 No actual functional changes.